Iubenda logo

 • Greatly simplifies marketing efforts on a technical level (no need to set up consent collection mechanisms)

-• Larger lists (as users can be added at any time unless they’ve previously opted out) and a, therefore, increased potential to get the message in front of more users.
+• Larger lists (as users can be added at any time unless they’ve previously opted out) and, therefore, an increased potential to get the message in front of more users.

 Cons